William Sterling Parsons

 In June 1943, Parsons joined the Manhattan Project as Associate Director at the Project Y research laboratory at Los Alamos, New Mexico, under J. Robert Oppenheimer.
 Parsons became responsible for the ordnance aspects of the project, including the design and testing of the non-nuclear components of nuclear weapons.
 In a reorganization in 1944, he lost responsibility for the implosion-type fission weapon, but retained that for the design and development of the gun-type fission weapon, which eventually became Little Boy.
 He was also responsible for the delivery program, codenamed Project Alberta.
 He watched the Trinity nuclear test from a B-29.

 After the war, Parsons was promoted to the rank of rear admiral (United States) without ever having commanded a ship.
 He participated in Operation Crossroads, the nuclear weapon tests at Bikini Atoll in 1946, and later the Operation Sandstone tests at Enewetak Atoll in 1948.
 In 1947, he became deputy commander of the Armed Forces Special Weapons Project.
 He died of a heart attack in 1953.
+Before his death and following his death, he was depicted in several films and television works.